linuxhw/SMART/HDD/Toshiba/README.md

 Toshiba Hard Drives
 ===================

-This is a list of all tested Toshiba hard drive models and their ratings.
+This is a list of all tested Toshiba hard drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents